 As with aphids and white flies, always clean plants before treating them.
 Remove the worst of the damaged leaves.
 Then spray, wash, and wipe the remaining stems and leaves thoroughly.
 Remove the top inch of potting soil and replace it with fresh.
 (We recommend using Black Gold All Purpose Potting Mix.)
 It also helps to wipe the container down, in case any mites have strayed.
 Finally, spray the plants with insecticidal soap or Neem oil.
 Continue to do the tap test and wipe and spray leaves as needed.
-In time you will overcome your mite problem.
+In time you will overcome your spider mite problem.

 Mealybug infestations are hard to manage because these pests travel and spread as crawlers.
 Crawlers are the nearly invisible nymphs that hatch from the pest’s egg masses and “crawl” several feet to quickly infest other plants.
-You can’t always see these crawlers, so to manage them you have to clean plants, containers, and surrounding surfaces when you see an infestation.
+You can’t always see these crawlers, so to manage them, you have to clean plants, containers, and surrounding surfaces when you see an infestation.

-To remove mealybugs, start by cleaning your plant, its pot and all surfaces surrounding the plant.
+To remove mealybugs, start by cleaning your plant, its pot, and all surfaces surrounding the plant.
 Remove the top two inches of potting soil and replace it with fresh.
 Finally, spray the plants.
 One of the best mealybug sprays is a 10-25% solution of isopropyl alcohol.
-Fill a spray bottle with 1/4 cup of isopropyl alcohol and 2/4 cup water; shake to combine.
+Fill a spray bottle with 1/4 cup of isopropyl alcohol and 2/4 cup water and shake to combine.
 When treating plants with this solution, keep them out of direct sunlight because it can cause leaf burn in the bright sun.
 You can also treat plants with insecticidal soap or Neem oil.
 Repeat spray treatments until plants are mealybug-free.

 Another method to stop crawlers is to loop stems surrounding infected areas with double-sided tape traps.
 As the crawlers hatch and begin crawling, they will get stuck on the tape and die.
 You can also surround pot edges with double-sided tape to keep crawlers from moving beyond an infected plant.